hodcroftlab/covariants/content/Faq.md

 ### I want to stay up-to-date on the topic.
 What you suggest?

 To stay up-to-date on SARS-CoV-2 variants, you can follow Emma Hodcroft on Twitter ([@firefoxx66](https://twitter.com/firefoxx66)) - she often tweets about updates and changes to the website.

+You should also follow Nextstrain ([@nextstrain](https://twitter.com/nextstrain)) - there is an update every weekday on the latest sequences available from around the world.

 You can also check out the [CoV-Lineages Global Report](https://cov-lineages.org/global_report.html) to read more information on some of the variants.